 How long is the typical wait for paediatric occupational therapy in Victoria?

-Wait times for paediatric OT in Victoria vary depending on the service and funding type.
-Public services may have longer waiting lists, sometimes several months.
-Private practitioners often have shorter wait times.
+Wait times for paediatric OT in Victoria vary depending on the provider and funding source.
+Public services may have longer waits, whilst private practitioners often have shorter timeframes.
 If your child has an NDIS plan, you can access funded services through registered providers.
-Contact local services in Highton directly to ask about current wait times, as these change regularly.
+Contact local services directly for current wait times.
+If you're concerned about your child's development, speak with your GP who can discuss options and referral pathways.

 What does a first occupational therapy appointment involve for my child?

-The first appointment typically includes getting to know your child and family, discussing your concerns, and observing how your child manages everyday activities.
-The OT may ask about your child's development, routines, and any challenges you've noticed.
-They'll explain what occupational therapy involves and discuss next steps.
+A first appointment typically includes the therapist getting to know your child and family, observing how your child plays and moves, and discussing any concerns you have.
+The therapist may ask about your child's daily routines, development, and what you'd like to work on together.
+They'll explain what they've noticed and discuss possible next steps.
 Bring any relevant medical information or previous assessments if you have them.

 How do I use NDIS funding for occupational therapy in Highton?